willsephton/devops/README.md

 - Hosting: Azure VM
 - Database: MySql
 - Languages: Java, HTML, CSS, JS
-- Complier: Sprint Boot, Maven, and Jetty
+- Complier: Springboot, Maven, and Jetty

 - Collaboration between the team through Discord (for voice) and GitHub (for code)
-- Deployment of the website will be carried out using docker containers and a jetty bridge to allow WAR files to be deployed without hard coding them onto the VM every time
+- Deployment of the website will be carried out using Docker containers and a Jetty bridge to allow WAR files to be deployed without hard coding them onto the VM every time
 - Map is integrated using leaflet and OpenStreetMaps
 - The REST API will be created using spring to allow the use of stubs which will let us work collaboratively without having the code completed